 Video poker is a slot machine game in which the player chooses which cards to play in a five card hand dealt.
 The object is to create the best poker hand.
 It differs from regular slot machines in that the player gets to make decisions on each hand.
 Unlike regular poker, there is no bluffing and no opponent.
 There are no other players.
 You just choose the cards to hold and hit the DEAL button.
 The machine then flips your cards and you win or lose according to the cards that fell.

 For the record, video poker has been called the crack cocaine of gambling.
 There have been people who lost everything playing it on gambling boats and in casinos.
 I think the seductive aspect of the game and part of its appeal to me is the order out of chaos aspect.
-That is, the initial deal is the chaos and the player seeks to create order by finding a winning hand that pays off and rectifies the chaos.
+That is, the cards dealt initially represents the chaos and the player seeks to create order by finding a winning hand that pays off and rectifies the chaos.
 Clearly, I am not a psychologist, just a guy who likes the game and has given its appeal some thought.

 Herewith some of the agony and ecstasy of video poker.